turingschool/md_launch_curriculum/labs/mod1/IntroToLabs.md

 With your group, discuss your answers to the Checks for Understanding from the [Intro To Programming Lesson](/lessons/mod1/introToProgramming.md#check-for-understanding).
 To get the ball rolling, you can start with these prompts and sentence starters:
     * When I described programming, I said that...
-    * I was didn't quite understand...
+    * I didn't quite understand...
     * Let's discuss any differences in our diagrams.

 ### Preparation